 Watch how to make these Dark Chocolate Almond Oatmeal Bars!

 Dark Chocolate Almond Oatmeal Bars.
 You’ve gotta try these naturally sweetened oatmeal cookie bars, layered with dark chocolate almond butter.
-Vegan.
+A simple vegan cereal bar recipe!

 - 3 cups rolled oats